-My PhD project addresses the item and test side of large-scale assessments, with specific interest in the science part of TIMSS.
+My PhD project addresses the content side in the science assessment of the large-scale study Trends in International Mathematics and Science Study (TIMSS).
 Most educational research has largely taken the achievement scores as a given, and used e.g. "science achivement" as measured in standardized assessments as outcome variable in correlational studies.
-In contrast to looking (merely) at the student and class-side of the item response equation, my project looks at what characteristics of the items can explain why some content and task demands is more difficult than others.
-Key concepts in this research are the opportunities to learn, curriculum alignment and within-domain characteristics.
+In contrast to looking (merely) at the student and class-side of the item response equation, my project looks at what characteristics of the items can explain why some content is more difficult than others.
+Key concepts in this research are opportunity to learn, curriculum alignment, and within-domain characteristics, and topic difficulty.
 Key methods for exploring these issues include explanatory item response models (see e.g. de Boeck and Wilson, 2004).

 - Bachelor in Arabic, University of Bergen, Norway